 - How to implement innovation without breaking the budget

 - Social investment as a new charity funding tool

 This seminar will suit anyone wishing to explore what innovation means and how it can help their charity.
 Particularly relevant to heads of departments or people driving innovation at their organisation.
 It will offer building blocks for innovative working which can be used whatever your seniority or department.

 Interested in sharing the great work your charity is doing?
 Please email Emma Wickenden with your 100-word pitch outlining what your session would cover and why you think it would be useful (charities only please).

 Live broadcast – book your place

-If you’re a CharityComms member you can join this seminar virtually via our private Periscope broadcast.
+If you’re a CharityComms member, you can join this seminar virtually via our private YouTube broadcast.
 Perfect for members based outside of London or for those who can’t get away from the office.
 To watch the live broadcast, please book your place.
-Once you’ve booked your place you’ll receive a booking confirmation email with further information about the live broadcast and what you need to do.
+Once you’ve booked your place you’ll receive a booking confirmation email with further information about the live broadcast and how to join on the day.